arthianeel/AVANT_TAKE_HOME/README.md

 - **Persistence layer**: Store lot state in a database for durability.
 - **REST API**: Expose parking operations as endpoints for integration with frontends.
 - **Graceful Error Handling**: For the `remove()` operation, we can return a custom exception instead of returning `false`.
 For `park()` , if no spot is found, we can return a custom exception with status code and detailed error message isntead of a `RuntimeException`
 ---

-## Why This Design?
-- **SOLID Principles**:
-    - SRP → Each class has a single responsibility.
-    - OCP → Adding a new vehicle/strategy doesn’t modify `ParkingLot`.
-    - DIP → `ParkingLot` depends only on `ParkingStrategy` abstraction.
-- **Extensible** → Adding a `Truck` needing 3 spots just requires a new strategy.
-- **Testable** → JUnit 5 tests validate cars, motorcycles, vans, removal, and status reporting.

----

 ## Project Structure